cockroachdb/docs/src/current/v23.1/live-migration-service.md

 Cockroach Labs **strongly** recommends the following:

 - Manage your LMS and orchestrator configurations in [external Kubernetes secrets](#manage-external-secrets).
-- To establish secure connections between the LMS pods and with your client, set up TLS certificates for the [LMS](#configure-lms-certificates), [source database and CockroachDB](#configure-an-lms-secret), and [orchestrator](#configure-orchestrator-and-client-certificates).
+- To establish secure connections between the LMS pods and with your client, generate and set up TLS certificates for the [source database and CockroachDB](#configure-an-lms-secret), [LMS](#configure-the-lms-certificates), and [orchestrator](#configure-the-orchestrator-and-client-certificates).
 {{site.data.alerts.end}}

 #### Manage external secrets